 Machinery Risk Assessment

 Formal risk assessment of a machine to the standard: EN ISO 12100: 2010 – Safety of machinery – General principles for design risk assessment and risk reduction is one of our key services, and it is a legal requirement for end users of machinery to have in place in line with the requirements of the UK Supply of Machinery Regulations 2008 as amended 2011, the EU Machinery Directive 2006/42/EC, the Provision and Use of Work equipment Regulations 1998, and the Health and Safety at Work Management Regulations 1999 that were introduced to reinforce the Health and Safety at Work Act 1974.

-* OEMs and Machine Builders looking to export machinery to the EU should note that the latest EU published formal guide to the machinery directive v2.1, now states that HAZOP studies, FMEA studies or similar assessments no longer provide compliance to the machinery directive, and that a formal ‘Risk Assessment’ under the scope of EN ISO 1200: 2010 – Safety of machinery – General principles for design risk assessment and risk reduction, is the only acceptable form of assessment to gain compliance to the directive…
+* OEMs and Machine Builders looking to export machinery to the EU should note that the latest EU published formal guide to the machinery directive v2.2, now states that HAZOP studies, FMEA studies or similar assessments no longer provide compliance to the machinery directive, and that a formal ‘Risk Assessment’ under the scope of EN ISO 1200: 2010 – Safety of machinery – General principles for design risk assessment and risk reduction, is the only acceptable form of assessment to gain compliance to the directive…

 Our consultants have many years of experience in carrying out machinery risk assessments, and our risk assessment process is fully compliant with EN ISO 12100.
 Our risk assessment methodology clearly identifies each hazard on a machine be it from a hazardous energy source, an electrical safety issue, the pneumatic and hydraulic systems, the moving parts of the machine and guarding issues (the HSE will always prosecute following an incident caused by ‘failing to prevent access to moving parts of machinery’), inadequate safety related control systems, or other hazards such as noise or high temperatures for example.
 Our risk assessments do this for all modes of operation of the machine with the use of images, and hazard descriptions, it also provides a numerical evaluation of each hazard identified in accordance with EN ISO 12100, and you will recieve a clear concise assessment report that is easy to understand and use.

 Additionally, as part of the assessment and as is also required by EN ISO 12100, we provide written recommendations as to possible or potential risk reduction measures to support improving the safety of the machine being assessed, and ensuring compliance.
 We do this whilst still understanding the clients manufacturing, production and real world needs, and we work with the client to formulate solutions.
 Furthermore, where we recommend a new safety related control function or safety related control system, or, recommend a modification or upgrade to an existing safety related control function or system, we also provide the ‘performance level’ determinations for the new or upgraded safety related control functions as required by EN ISO 13849-1 – Safety of machinery – Safety-related parts of control systems – Part 1: General principles for design.